 How have you implemented environmentally-friendly initiatives into your product offering in recent times?

-For our nootropics range, we’ve launched a reForm end-of-life reuse programme which asks customers to send back their empty glass jars of Edge, Boost and ZZZZs to be sterilized and repurposed in the manufacturing process.
+For our nootropics range, we’ve have a reForm end-of-life reuse programme which asks customers to send back their empty glass jars of Edge, Boost and ZZZZs to be sterilized and repurposed in the manufacturing process.
 In exchange, we offer a complimentary jar of their choosing.
+It’s a 360 approach to sustainability, one that thinks about every step in the process.